2022 Atlantic hurricane season: Tropical Storm Alex

 In late May, the mid-level remnants of Hurricane Agatha in the Pacific basin interacted with a Central American Gyre.
 Consequently, a gradual increase in deep convection occurred over the Yucatán Peninsula and the northwestern Caribbean Sea, which led to the development of a low-pressure area just north of the Belize-Mexico border on June 2.
 After emerging into the southeastern Gulf of Mexico early the next day, the disturbance made multiple attempts at organizing into a tropical cyclone and attained tropical storm-force winds.
 However, strong wind shear kept the system disorganized before it struck Southwest Florida on June 4.
 Several hours later, the disturbance emerged into the Atlantic, where it developed into Tropical Storm Alex at 00:00 UTC on June 5 about 85 mi north of Grand Bahama.
 Additional intensification occurred as Alex moved east-northeastward due to mid-latitude westerly flow, reaching sustained winds of 70 mph around 18:00 UTC.
 However, drier air caused Alex to weaken on the following day, with the storm transitioning into an extratropical cyclone at 12:00 UTC roughly 105 mi north-northwest of Bermuda.
 The remnants of Alex were absorbed by a baroclinic zone early on June 7.

 Due to the threat the developing system posed to Cuba, the Florida Keys, and South Florida, the National Hurricane Center initiated advisories on it, designating it as Potential Tropical Cyclone One.
 The precursor to Alex dropped heavy precipitation in these regions.
 During a 30-hour period on June 2–3, Paso Real de San Diego in the province of Pinar del Río recorded about 301 mm of rain, and Playa Girón in Matanzas received over 193 mm.
 There were four storm-related deaths in Cuba, while about 750 homes, 7900 acres of crops, and numerous bridges suffered flood damage.
-According to AON, damages from flooding totaled at least USD$25 million in Cuba.
+According to AON, damages from flooding totaled at least US$25 million in Cuba.
 In Florida, several locations in the Upper Keys and the Miami metropolitan area observed between 10 and 15 in of rainfall, with a peak total of 15.28 in near Hollywood.
 Extensive street flooding occurred in the Miami area, but water entered only a few properties.
 Across Broward and Miami-Dade counties combined, there were about 3,500 power outages.
 Damage from the precursor to Alex in Florida totaled $104,000.
 However, it was later determined that flood damages in Florida were more than $350 million.